Last updated on January 2nd, 2019 at 02:19 pm

 Patagonia’s remarkable beauty and expansive wilderness attract’s adventure seekers and outdoor enthusiasts from around the world.
 If you have found yourself drawn to this remote region, chances are you will spend a few day exploring El Calafate.

-El Calafate is an excellent starting point for a trip to Torres Del Paine, El Chaltén, or Los Glaciares National Park.
+El Calafate is an excellent starting point for any of our Patagonia Tours, especially if you’re thinking about a trip to Torres Del Paine, El Chaltén, or Los Glaciares National Park.
 The town of El Calafate is most famous for its close proximity to Perito Moreno Glacier, which happens to be one of only three advancing glaciers left in the world.
 Read on for our recommendations on how best to spend your time in El Calafate.

 Go on a Tour to Perito Moreno Glacier

 A trip to Patagonia would not be complete without a visit to El Calafate to see world-famous Perito Moreno Glacier.
 Perito Moreno is the most impressive glacier in the region with a front stretching 5 km long and 60 meters above the water, this is larger than the city of Buenos Aires and five times the size of Manhattan!